rombrew/phobia/doc/InputKnob.md

 ## Overview

-This page describes the configuration of analog input interface.
+This page describes the configuration of analog knob interface.

 ## Wiring